Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 option will cause the static Tcl library to link against the C runtime DLL.

-macro, also specified as a comma-separated list,
+The STATS macro, also specified as a comma-separated list,

 controls generation of instrumentation code as shown